SEND bursary information

 If your application is not successful you can appeal the decision.
 Your school or college can provide the paperwork for your appeal and they will let you know their decision within 3 weeks.

-If your appeal is also not successful you can then apply to the County Council Transport Exceptions Panel for further consideration.
+If your appeal is also not successful, you can apply to our Transport Exceptions Panel for further consideration.

 Transport Exceptions Panel

-If your initial application and subsequent appeal for bursary funding is declined and you feel that your circumstances need further consideration for travel assistance, you can apply in writing to the Council’s Post 16 SEND Transport Exceptions Panel (TEP).
+If your initial application and subsequent appeal for bursary funding is declined and you feel that your circumstances need further consideration for travel assistance, you can apply in writing to the council’s Post 16 SEND Transport Exceptions Panel (TEP).
 Each application for discretionary assistance will be reviewed under the Post 16 SEND Transport Case Review Process.
-The deadline for submitting an application to this panel is Friday 7 February 2020.
+The deadline for submitting an application to this panel is Friday 31 December 2020.

 Applications can be submitted via email to Post16SENcharging@buckinghamshire.gov.uk or by post to: